 The Vauxhall Vivaro has tapped into the PSA Group's DNA and become more car-like than ever to drive

-Power comes from two engines, either a 1.5 Turbo D or a 2.0 Turbo D. The 1.5 Turbo D comes in 100PS and 120PS outputs, while the 2.0 is offered in 120PS, 150PS and 180PS guises.
-All vans are front-wheel drive with a 6-speed manual gearbox, although the 180PS motor has an 8-speed auto as standard.
+Power comes from a choice of two diesel engines or there's an electric Vivaro-e now available, too.
+The diesels are a 1.5 Turbo D that comes in 100PS and 120PS outputs, while the 2.0 Turbo D is offered in 120PS, 150PS and 180PS guises.
+All vans are front-wheel drive with a 6-speed manual gearbox, although there the option of an 8-speed auto with selected 120PS models, while the 180PS motor has the auto box as standard.
 All vans get a 70-litre fuel tank, while a 22.5-litre AdBlue tank will need filling every few thousand miles.
 It's also worth noting that the more powerful 2.0 Turbo D engines aren't offered in the most basic versions of the Vivaro.

 MPG, CO2 and Running Costs

 The Vivaro's switch to PSA-developed engines is a boost for fuel economy as well as performance.
-The two engines offered are 1.5 and 2.0-litre Turbo D diesels, although an all-electric Vivaro is due to arrive at a later date.
+The two diesel engines offered are 1.5 and 2.0-litre Turbo D diesels, while the all-electric Vivaro-e offers super-low running costs.

-Under the latest WLTP tests, the best-performing engine in the range for economy is the 1.5 120PS, which returns up to 47mpg on the test cycle.
-The 100PS version isn't far behind at 44.8mpg, while the 2.0 120PS has a best economy figure of 40.3mpg.
+Under the latest WLTP tests, the best-performing engine in the range for economy is the 1.5 120PS, which returns 60.1mpg on the combined test cycle.
+The 100PS version isn't far behind at 57.6mpg, while the 2.0 120PS has a best economy figure of 52.3mpg.

-Go for a 2.0 150PS, and the best economy recorded under WLTP conditions is 41.5mpg, slightly better than the 120PS version.
-The auto-equipped 180PS engine manages 40.9mpg, which is also slightly better than the lower powered 2.0-litre.
+Go for a 2.0 150PS (which is only available in the L2 body length), and the best economy recorded under WLTP conditions is 52.3mpg.
+The auto-equipped 180PS engine manages 50.4mpg.

 All Vivaros come with a 70-litre fuel tank, so you could theoretically travel more than 600 miles in any version on a single fill.
 There's also a 22.5-litre AdBlue tank that will need filling every few thousand miles.
-This is critical to the van's emissions, and the dashboard warning lights will let you know when it needs doing - ignore it and eventually the van won't start.
+This is critical to the van's emissions, and the van's trip computer will let you know when it needs doing - ignore it and eventually the van won't start.